 \section{Data Availability}

-\forestflow and all the notebooks used to generate the plots of this paper can be found in \url{https://github.com/igmhub/ForestFlow}, as well as all data points shown in the published graphs.
-The simulations utilized for training and testing the emulator are publicly accessible at \url{https://github.com/igmhub/LaCE}.
+\forestflow and all the notebooks used to generate the plots of this paper can be found in Github\footnote{\url{https://github.com/igmhub/ForestFlow}}, as well as all data points shown in the published graphs.
+The simulations utilized for training and testing the emulator are also publicly accessible\footnote{\url{https://github.com/igmhub/LaCE}}.

 \begin{appendix}